-The Snowdon 7s event is organised by the North Wales Police Sports Association.
+The Snowdon 7s event is organised by a dedicated S7 committee on behalf the North Wales Police Sports Association.
 The aims of the event are to encourage Fitness, Teamwork and Endurance consistent with safety in the mountains.
 It should be recognised that travelling in mountainous areas can be hazardous and competitors should not enter without giving due regard to this.
 Any team that does not include a competitor who has previously completed the event will be expected to evidence a level of ability on the entry form commensurate to the challenge

 A Team Safety Briefing will be held at 7pm the evening before the event at the Event HQs.
 It is important that at least one member of each team; ideally the team captain; attends (although it is recommended that every competitor attends this meeting).